Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 A Diet Change

 Initially, a diet change alone might be sufficient to keep your pet’ blood phosphorus levels within normal values.
-And there is some evidence that in humans at least, the destructiveness of high phosphorus levels begins quite early in kidney disease. (ref) In experimental dogs with induced, kidney failure, limiting phosphorus intake with a low-phosphorus diet increased their lifespan. (ref) I plan to write an article about the diet changes you can make for your cat or dog that might slow the progress of CKD.
-I write when time allows.
-If I have had the time to write it, you can read it here.
+And there is some evidence that in humans at least, the destructiveness of high phosphorus levels begins quite early in kidney disease. (read here) In experimental dogs with induced, kidney failure, limiting phosphorus intake with a low-phosphorus diet increased their lifespan. (read here)

 Increased Water Intake And Combating Dehydration